Climate Change, Weather, and Food.

 I’d love to give you my perspective.
 And I’m just one person but here goes.

 I’ve lived on a river since 1989, the same river.
-I’ve watched the tides come and go, the rain increase its flow.
+I’ve watched the tides come and go, the rain increases its flow.
 I’ve fished on that river, swam in that river and boated on the river.
 I’ve been there through all seasons, I’ve seen king tides and floods and in 35 years (which is a blink in time) I’ve not seen the river rise in any way.
 In fact, sometimes I believe our king tides are smaller than I remember them when I first started living on this river.

 I’ve lived in Australia for nearly 64 years, first in Victoria and then in Queensland.
-I remember droughts, floods, bush fires the whole of my life.
+I remember droughts, floods, and bush fires the whole of my life.
 My family would eat dinner together every night and there was always discussion about the local farmer that came to see my father (who was the local Chiropractor in Bendigo) talking about rain or lack of rain, eggs or lack of eggs and so on.

 I love the snow and since the mid 60’s I’ve been going to the Victorian Ski Fields.
 Some seasons were a bonza while others were short and sweet with not a lot of good snow.
 I remember driving to the snow via Wangaratta, sometimes that town was in flood while other times it was a straight run to the ski fields.